 For the minimum vertical clearance from the bottom of the pedestrian structure to the roadway beneath, see Chapter 720.
 The height of the structure can affect the length of the pedestrian ramp approaches to the structure.
 When access ramps are not feasible, provide both elevators and stairways.

 Provide railings on pedestrian bridges.
-Protective screening is sometimes desirable to deter pedestrians from throwing objects from an overhead pedestrian structure (see Chapter 720).
+Bridge fence is sometimes desirable to deter pedestrians from throwing objects from an overhead pedestrian structure (see Section 720.03(13) Bridge Fence).

 Chapter 1515 Shared-Use Paths